plysytsya/template-mailer/README.md

 By default the client will look for the following environment variables:

     SMTP_HOST
-    SMTP_PORT
+    SMTP_PORT (starttls)
     EMAIL_USER (your own email address)
     EMAIL_PASSWORD

-You can also the SMTP configurations in plain form:
+You can provide the SMTP configurations in plain form as well:

     >>> smtp_client = SMTPClient("smtp.gmail.com", 587, "your_email@gmail.coim", "your_password")